 What to pack in your day bag

-Every trekker will carry their own day bag, which can be as heavy as you as like but ideally it should be as light as possible with only the equipment and miscellaneous items that you'll need during the day, which should include the following:
+Every trekker will carry their own day bag, which can be as heavy as you as like but ideally it should be as light, with only the equipment and miscellaneous items that you'll need during the day, which should include the following:

 - Passport - Your Inca Trail permits are confirmed with your passport details and you must carry your passport with you during the trek.
 A photocopy is not sufficient and we recommend you bring a plastic cover to protect it from water and dirt.